-In this part of the Delft Design Guide we present some methods, tips, deliberations and so on, on more generic topics that are of interest while learning and practising design.
+Guide we present some methods, tips, deliberations and so on, on more generic topics that are of interest while learning and practising design.
 The topics are not specifically attributed to one particular phase in the design process, but useful and applicable in a more general sense.
 As for the other parts of this Design Guide, the reader should be aware that this material offered does not cover all the knowledge of these topics but serves as a starting point for further study.

-Part 3 Competences in Design

-Delft Design Guide | Part 3 | Competences in Design - 3
+Communication & Design

-Communication &Design
+3.2 Communication & Design

-The Delft Design Guide

-3.2 Communication & Design In product design, communicating the results of a design process is unmistakably a very important part of a designer's work .There is a wide variety of means designers use to communicate their design results.
-It depends on the purpose of the communication which means are suitable to apply. communication which means are suitable to apply.
+In product design, communicating the results of a design process is unmistakably a very important part of a designer's work .There is a wide variety of means designers use to communicate their design results.
+It depends on the purpose of the communication which means are suitable to apply.
 For example: when you have to convince a client and you want the client's commitment for a next step in the product development process, you will need other presentation techniques than when discussing a production plan with a production engineer.

 How to Communicate Design Results?

-The mode of communication depends on your The mode of communication depends on your purpose or objectives e.g. to comrince, to explain, to instruct, to document or to discuss design results and to whom: the target group e.g. the audience.
+The mode of communication depends on your purpose or objectives e.g. to convince, to explain, to instruct, to document or to discuss design results and to whom: the target group e.g. the audience.
 It is also important to know how much time you have to prepare and how much time the audience would like to spend.
-When you communicate your design like to spend.
 When you communicate your design result, conveying the content of your story is most efficient when paying extra attention to the form and structure of your communication.
 Consider what main points and minor points you want to make, and in what order.

-Communication of design result can have the I An oral presentation: e.g. using digital text and images projected with a video projector, on a laptop or flatscreen; poster(s) on a wall; 3D models. - A written report: e.g. text and drawings, an executive summary for quick readers, annexes for detailed information.
-Technical documentation: e.g. total assembly, - mono drawings, 3D renderings.
+Communication of design result can have the following forms:

+- 1 An oral presentation: e.g. using digital text and images projected with a video projector, on a laptop or flatscreen: poster(s) on a wall: 3D models. - 2 A written report: e.g. text and drawings, an executive summary for quick readers, annexes for detailed information. - 3 Technical documentation: e.g. total assembly, mono drawings, 3D renderings.

+Elements of successful communication

+The most important aspects that should be

+distinguished and questions that should be answered

+before working on a means to communicate design

+results are:

-Elements of successful communic The most important aspects that should be distinguished and questions that should be answere before working on a means to communicate design - 1 Objective: What is the purpose of the communication?
-E.g. to convince, to inform, to explain communication?
+1 Objective: What is the purpose of the communication?
 E.g. to convince, to inform, to explain an idea, a concept, a product-user interaction...
 In informative presentations you present only the facts, often because your audience needs that information to make a decision or form an opinion.
 In persuasive presentations you present evidence to underpin and stress your own opinion.
-In instructive presentations your aim is to increase the audience's skills in a particular field. - 2 Target group: Who will be the audience and what is the interest of the audience?
+In instructive presentations your aim is to increase the audience's skills in a particular field.

+- 2 Target group: Who will be the audience and what is the interest of the audience?
 E.g. a client, engineers, a financial manager, a large group or a single person, culture...
 The more uniform your audience is, the easier it is to adjust your presentation.
 If you have a mixed audience, they will have less in common and share a smaller common frame of reference. - 3 Context: What is the location and how much time and which means are available?
-E.g. a studio with tables, a congress hall, a chair in a waiting room at the airport, 1 hour, minutes.. - 4 Means: Which means are appropriate?
-E.g. posters.
-3D models, beamer, role-play, movie, sound, collages, design drawings, technical documents, report...
-Oral Presentation Designers often have to do oral design presentations for small groups, e.g. a client (i.e. a team with a project manager, a marketing manager, an R&D employee and an assistant).
-When listening to oral presentations people have some general preferences: - Appreciations: Clear structure, to-the-point content, a gripping, enthusiastic style, with a sense of humour, - Annovances: Unclear structure, difficult to hear, had Some guidelines for an oral presentation - Content & Structure:
+E.g. a studio with tables, a congress hall, a chair in a waiting room at the airport, 1 hour, minutes... - 4 Means: Which means are appropriate?
+E.g. posters, 3D models, beamer, role-play, movie, sound, collages, design drawings, technical documents, report... - 5 Feasibility: What can be realised within the time, by the means etc. that are available?